Communication Matters Conference 2025

 You will be provided with a printed programme when you register in Leeds.
 The printed programme will include some general conference information and a copy of the final timetable.
 Please note that the Book of Abstracts is available online only, and we recommend reading this in advance of the conference if you can.

 Sunday: The Relaxed Exhibition is open on Sunday from 13.00-15.00 and from 15.00-17.00 for those who have registered for this separate event.
 The Annual Meeting of Associate Members will take place virtually at 13.00-14.00 on Sunday.
+There will also be two workshops followed by an informal dinner for AAC users/PAs on the Sunday for those who are arriving for conference early - further details below.

-Monday: Conference Registration opens at 9.00 on Monday.
+Monday: Conference Registration opens at 7.30 on Monday.
 Monday morning starts with a welcome talk at 10.00 and the keynote presentation shortly afterwards.
 Parallel sessions run all day from 11.15-17.10 with plenty of refreshment breaks and lunch where you can view the exhibition and posters.

 In the evening there will be a drinks reception (dress to impress!) from 19.00 at the Armouries, before a beautiful 3-course conference dinner alongside the AAC Awards presentations from 19.30-21.30, followed by dancing until 23.00.